Fluctuating Multicomponent Lattice Boltzmann Model: Fluctuating Boltzmann Equation for non-ideal binary mixtures

 \subsection{Non-homogeneous equilibrium}

 At variance with the homogeneous case discussed in Sec.~\ref{homo_equilibrium}, the background density fields $\rho_0(\rv)$ and $\rho_0'(\rv)$ are assumed now to be spatially non-homogeneous.
-Based on the expression for the integral kernel ${\cal L}^{\s \vars}_{a b}(\kv,\kv')$ in \eqref{eq:integral-kernel}, the general result for the noise covariances given in Eq. \eqref{eq:FDT-hom} can be specialized to the case of such non-homogeneous equilibrium.
+Based on the expression for the integral kernel ${\cal L}^{\s \vars}_{a b}(\kv,\kv')$ in \eqref{eq:integral-kernel}, the general result for the noise covariances given in Eq.~\eqref{eq:FDT} can be specialized to the case of such non-homogeneous equilibrium.
 The exact expression for ${\Xi}^{\s \vars}_{a b}(\kv,\kv')$ is reported in Appendix~\ref{sec:computing}.
-Taking advantage of special properties of the Hermite basis functions (see relation \eqref{eq:CRUCIAL} and Appendix~\ref{sec:hermite}), one obtains the following expressions for the noise covariances \be \ee More explicitly, the relevant noise correlations are \be \ee all other noise correlations vanish.
+Taking advantage of special properties of the Hermite basis functions (see relation \eqref{eq:CRUCIAL} and Appendix~\ref{sec:hermite}), one obtains the relevant noise correlations as \be \ee all other noise correlations vanish.
 It is important to observe that Eqs.~\eqref{eq:noise-bin-expl} are essentially identical to Eqs.~\eqref{eq:noise-bin-expl-hom} with the density fields promoted to be space-dependent variables.
-The equivalent of Eqs.~\eqref{eq:self-hom} are then obtained \be \ee The previous equations can be transformed into two uncoupled Fredholm integral equations, whose formal solution is a Liouville-Neumann series.